amytis25/ENSC482-programming-assignment/HW_Set_2A/Programming_assignment_3/readme.txt

 Data Set used for this assignment: https://www.kaggle.com/datasets/wasiqaliyasir/breast-cancer-dataset (attached in submission zip folder)

 The assignment file is called prob1.py and it can be run through terminal using the command "python prob3.py".
+The results of the visual are also included in the folder labeled as results.png.